TannerReynolds/sharex-api/README.md

 If you are returned with just your url that you uploaded, this means that the upload was a success.

 ## INVALID_KEY
-Invalid Key Means the master key for the sharex-api Is Invalid, you should recheck the key set in the php file.
+This Means the master key for the sharex-api Is Invalid, you should recheck the key set in the php file.

 ## INVALID_DATA_PACKET
 This Means the data was not successfully transfered, Most likely corrupted or just in general packet-loss